pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 <a name="module_package_handler..getPackagesFeatured"></a>

 ### package_handler~getPackagesFeatured(req, res)
-Allows the user to retreive the featured packages, as package object shorts.
+Allows the user to retrieve the featured packages, as package object shorts.
 This endpoint was originally undocumented.
 The decision to return 200 is based off similar endpoints.
 Additionally for the time being this list is created manually, the same method used on Atom.io for now.
 Although there are plans to have this become automatic later on.